sebapique/TechnicalTrial/README.md

 Q6 was not made.

 ### Q7
-See the PR [(Q7): Add Q7 solution and demo #3](https://github.com/sebapique/TechnicalTrial/pull/3) to see the implementation.
+See the PR [(Q7): Add Q7 solution and demo #3](https://github.com/sebapique/TechnicalTrial/pull/3) for this implementation.

 For this soltion used the Quest Log window as reference.
 There are extra comments to better understanding of the solution.

 There is a demo of the solution in the Questions/Q7 folder.